Study launched into benefits of wild swimming as antidepressant alternative

 “Cold water or open water swimming is widely reported to have many benefits to both mind and body, from strengthening the cardio-respiratory system and immune system, to helping people to lose excess weight through the cooling of the body and then the rewarming process (thermogenesis),” explains Ansell.

-“Cold water swimming also improves the body’s responses to stress, releasing endorphins which will help you relax, to sleep better and to feel calmer,” she adds.
+“Cold water swimming also improves the body’s responses to stress, releasing endorphins which will help you relax, to sleep better and feel calmer,” she adds.

 There are socio benefits too, according to Ansell, including meeting others that share similar interests, trying something new, which can help us feel a sense of achievement and simply being outdoors helps us feel more relaxed.